Mawnan Park (formerly known as Mawnan Junior Playing Field)

 Recent Developments

-In June 2024, Mawnan Parish Council secured a grant from Cornwall Council’s Community Capacity Fund* to revitalise our village playground.
-This funding represents a significant milestone in our mission to enhance Mawnan Junior Playing Field.
+In June 2024, Mawnan Parish Council secured a grant from Cornwall Council’s Community Capacity Fund* to revitalise our village playground, now known as Mawnan Park.
+This funding represents a key milestone in developing a long-term, community-led vision for the site.

 We partnered with Earth Wrights Ltd, a specialist playground design company, to ensure the new playground reflects the community’s needs and aspirations.
 Their expertise aligns perfectly with our goal of creating an accessible, inclusive, and biodiverse space.